ropensci-archive/rodash/README.md

 ##### Other files of interest:

 + /config.ru (setting configuration settings)
-+ Dashboards are in /dashboards/ (the default one is called apis.erb)
++ Dashboards are in /dashboards/ (the default one is called roapi.erb)

 ##### Looking at changes locally